GeoHolz/SysAdmin/README.md

-# SCCM Updates and Issues

-Welcome to my SCCM Updates and Issues repository!
-Here, I share my experiences with System Center Configuration Manager (SCCM) updates and the various issues I've encountered along the way.
-This repository aims to provide insights, solutions, and best practices for managing SCCM environments.
+# 🛠️ Scripts and Tools for Windows System Administrators

+Welcome to this repository dedicated to Windows system administration.
+Here you'll find a collection of scripts, troubleshooting notes, and best practices to help manage Windows environments — particularly with **System Center Configuration Manager (SCCM)** and **Active Directory**.

-## Introduction
+## 📂 Repository Structure

-Managing SCCM can be challenging, especially when dealing with updates and unexpected issues.
-This repository documents my journey, including the problems I've faced and the solutions I've implemented.
-Whether you're a seasoned SCCM administrator or just starting out, I hope you find this information helpful.
+- **active-directory/**
+  Scripts and tools for daily Active Directory administration.

+- **sccm/**
+  Real-world feedback on SCCM updates, common issue resolutions, and practical tips.

+- **images/**
+  Screenshots and visuals illustrating certain procedures or error messages.

-## Contents
+## 🎯 Purpose

-- **Issues and Solutions**: Detailed descriptions of the problems encountered and the steps taken to resolve them.
+The goal of this repository is to share hands-on experience from the field to help other sysadmins:

+- Understand and fix frequent issues related to SCCM.
-- **Best Practices**: Tips and best practices for maintaining a healthy SCCM environment.
+- Apply best practices for maintaining a secure and stable infrastructure.
-- **Updates**: Information on the latest SCCM updates and how to apply them effectively.
+- Automate repetitive tasks using proven scripts.

-## Getting Started
+## 🚀 Getting Started

-To get started, browse through the issues and solutions documented in this repository.
-Feel free to contribute by sharing your own experiences or suggesting improvements.
+Browse the folders to discover various scripts and shared solutions.
+Feel free to adapt these resources to fit your own environment and use case.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-If you have encountered similar issues or have additional solutions, please feel free to submit a pull request or open an issue.
+If you’d like to share your own scripts or field experience, feel free to open a pull request or create an issue to start a discussion.

-## Contact

-If you have any questions or need further assistance, feel free to reach out.

-Happy SCCM managing!

 ---

-*Note: This repository is based on personal experiences and may not cover all possible scenarios.
-Always test changes in a pre-production environment before applying them to production.*
+Thanks for visiting, and happy scripting!